Sacusa/MoCha/README.md

     * The immediate value is first added to the PC's lower order byte, with the result stored back into PC.
     * 0 is added to the higher order byte, which also adds to it the carry value of the previous computation, and the result stored back into PC.
-    * The immediate value is passed as-is to the accumulator, and then added to itself.
+    * The immediate value is added to itself.
 This will set the C flag if the immediate value is negative.
     * 0 is subtracted from the higher order byte, which also subtracts the carry value from it.
 The result stored back into PC

 1. __JPR__: The AR value is 8b wide.
 This value is treated as an unsigned value.
 It is fed as-is into the PC's lower order byte.
 The higher order byte is made all 0s.